Dale Strong: U.S. House of Representatives (2023–present)

+Elections

-2022 election
+2022

 In March 2021, Strong announced his candidacy for the Republican nomination to Alabama's 5th congressional district in the 2022 election cycle.
 The incumbent, Mo Brooks, retired to run for U.S. Senate.
 Strong was the first candidate to announce his candidacy in the fifth congressional district, which includes Madison County.
 He said he wanted to "carry on the fight that Donald Trump started".
 According to AL.com, his candidacy was expected by North Alabama political experts, who had long seen him as a potential candidate for higher office.
 His main opponent in the Republican primary was Casey Wardynski, the former Assistant Secretary of the Army for Manpower and Reserve Affairs.
 Strong held a significant fundraising lead over Wardynski and four other candidates, passing the $1 million mark with a loan to his campaign in April 2022.

 In the May 24 primary, Strong received the most votes but did not reach the 50% threshold to avoid a runoff against the second-place finisher, Wardynski.
 Strong and Wardynski participated in a televised debate hosted by WHNT-TV before the June 21 runoff.
 Strong discussed his plans to reduce inflation and defended his actions regarding the 2020 Confederate monument controversy.
 The debate turned bitter as Strong accused Wardynski of "getting personal sexual gratification" from a contract with Pinnacle Schools (Wardynski later married Pinnacle School's CEO); Wardynski responded by calling Strong a "scumbag".
 Strong won the runoff with about 63% of the vote.
 He was endorsed by former President Donald Trump ahead of the November general election and defeated Democratic nominee Kathy Warner-Stanton with about 67% of the vote.

 Tenure

 Before his inauguration, Strong said he would focus on border security, as well as building relationships and connections.
 He also expressed openness to bipartisan solutions to issues such as energy independence.
 Strong was an early endorsee of Donald Trump in the 2024 United States presidential election, and invited Trump to hold a rally in North Alabama.

 In the 2023 Speaker of the United States House of Representatives election, Strong supported Kevin McCarthy for Speaker of the House, saying, "I share the concerns of North Alabamians about how the House has been run in recent years, but at this time there is no other alternative".
+During the 2023 United States debt-ceiling crisis, Strong was one of 71 Republicans who voted against the Fiscal Responsibility Act of 2023.
+He was also one of three members of Alabama's House delegation to vote against the bill, the others being Barry Moore and Gary Palmer.

+In 2024, Strong voted against the $60 billion military aid package for Ukraine; The Washington Post reported that some of the funding would have supported defense jobs in his constituency.
+In January 2025, Strong cosponsored fellow GOP House member Eric Burlison's bill recognizing personhood as starting at conception.